 What the PDC is not…

 First and foremost, the PDC is a design course.
-It is not a hands on course where you actively get to grow food, build a house or ferment food… Although we do get our hands dirty either fermenting food or getting into the garden.
-This means that while we will cover a large range of practical topis (i.e. building, gardening), we will not focus on teaching you the practical skills for each one.
+It is not a hands on course where you actively get to grow food, build a house or ferment food… Although we do like to make yoghurt and kimchi with you (plus some other fun things), as it’s simple and powerful stuff.
+This means that while we will touch on the above topics, we will not focus on teaching you the practical skills for each one.
 Rather, we’re committed to teaching you foundation knowledge for each topic so you can create designs which are integrated, appropriate and darn clever.
-You can read about some of our previous PDCs here & here.
 If you’d like to learn how to learn some hands-on, practical skills – have a look at some of the exciting short workshops we’ve got coming up.

 As part of your course fee you receive…